RiverRuby/digital-garden/content/blog/SXG.md

 ---
 title: Signed web pages with SXG
 ---
-> Disclaimer: this is very different from Intel SGX or other TEE (trusted execution environments) methods!
-I discuss my thoughts on that here: [[Trusted execution]]

-[Signed exchanges](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html), or SXG for short, is one of the most promising methods for getting interesting [[signatures]] from the web.
+[Signed exchanges](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html), or SXG[^2] for short, is one of the most promising methods for getting interesting [[signatures]] from the web.
 From Google's introductory [article](https://web.dev/articles/signed-exchanges):
 > As its primary use case, SXG uses a cache to prefetch and serve content that has been cryptographically signed by the origin.
 This helps speed cross origin navigations from referrer sites while also ensuring that pages remain unaltered and properly attributed to their origin.
 Any potentially identifying information is hidden until after the user navigates to a site thereby protecting the user’s privacy.

 It is primarily built for speeding up & securing pre-fetching of data by a search browser.
 But in this article, we will explore its potential use cases with [[ZK]] cryptography and blockchain apps.